What to Look for in a Medicare Advantage Plan

 Extra Benefits

 Medicare Advantage plans are required to provide at least the same level of coverage as Original Medicare (except hospice care, which Medicare Part A covers).
-However, some people prefer Medicare Advantage because of the additional benefits these plans may offer, such as routine vision services, wellness programs, or medical savings accounts.
-These benefits aren’t covered under Original Medicare, and you’d normally pay the full cost to get them.
+However, some people prefer Medicare Advantage because of the additional benefits these plans may offer, such as routine vision services, wellness programs, or flexible benefit cards.
+These benefits aren't covered under Original Medicare, and you'd normally pay the full cost to get them.

 Prescription Drug Coverage